Chart Color Schemes

 Old Guildford is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Old Guildford has a high level of cultural diversity, with 41.1% of its population born overseas and 71.9% speaking a language other than English at home.
-The predominant religion in Old Guildford is Islam, accounting for 55.1% of the population, compared to 29.1% across Greater Sydney.
-The top three ancestry groups based on country of birth of parents are Lebanese (32.8%), Other (29.3%), and Australian (11.8%).
+Old Guildford has notable cultural diversity, with 41.1% of its population born overseas and 71.9% speaking a language other than English at home.
+The predominant religion is Islam, accounting for 55.1% of the population, which is higher than the Greater Sydney average of 29.1%.
+The top three ancestry groups in Old Guildford are Lebanese (32.8%), Other (29.3%), and Australian (11.8%).

 Frequently Asked Questions - Diversity